Understanding Crowd Behavior for Better Crowd Control

 • Collective behavior is a much broader concept that covers any type of group action where people act as a collective without formal organization.
 Event-based crowd behavior can be part of this, but so can the behavior of those involved in broad social movements, fads, rumor mills, etc.

 • Mob mentality refers to a highly specific form of crowd behavior involving aggressive, impulsive, and often irrational actions.
-Each individual feels less responsible for their behavior when relatively anonymous as part of a large group.
+Each individual feels less responsible for their behavior when they become relatively anonymous as part of a large group.

 What Is the Psychology Behind Crowd Dynamics?